0xsequence/sequence.js/packages/wallet/dapp-client/README.md

 #### **getFeeOptions()**

-Gets available gas fee options for a transaction, enabling gas sponsorship.
+Gets available gas fee options for a transaction.

 - **Parameters:**
   - `chainId`: `ChainId` - The chain ID for the transaction.